vladistan/linkml-qudt/docs/index.md

 This is a **LinkML model** for the [QUDT (Quantities, Units, Dimensions and Types)](https://qudt.org) ontology.
 QUDT provides a comprehensive vocabulary for describing physical quantities, units of measure, and their relationships in a machine-readable format.

 !!! warning "Early Stage Project"
     This is a **first draft attempt** at converting the QUDT ontology to LinkML.
 It likely contains issues and limitations.
-We welcome suggestions and contributions!
+In a very likely event you find a problem please file a [GitHub Issue](https://github.com/vladistan/linkml-qudt/issues) here.
+Or submit a pull request with your suggested improvement!

 ## Quick Links